pixelcities/key-x-wasm/README.md

-# libsignal-protocol-wasm
+# key-x-wasm

-WASM bindings for the Signal Protocol
+WASM bindings for KeyX.
+Store and share keys using the Signal Protocal.

+This is just for testing, use at own risk.